Unveiling Neutrino Mysteries with $\Delta(27)$ Symmetry: Appendix

-The PMNS matrix is a $3 \times 3$ unitary matrix, parametrised in terms of mixing angles and phases.
-The parametrisation of the PMNS matrix\,($U$) adopted by the Particle Data Group\,\cite{ParticleDataGroup:2018ovx} is shown below,
+The Pontecorvo-Maki-Nakagawa-Sakata(PMNS) matrix is a $3 \times 3$ unitary matrix which is parametrised in terms of mixing angles and phases.
+The parametrisation of the PMNS matrix\,($U$) adopted by the Particle Data Group ~\cite{ParticleDataGroup:2018ovx} is shown below,